 As you have gathered through our explanation and examples, there are various benefits of backhauling.
 This applies to both internal and external backhauls.
 In this section, we’ll focus on sharing some of the most important benefits that you can expect.

-> - Increased Freight Utilization – If a trucker or truck operator moves commercial cargo loads on return trips, it increases the freight utilization.
+- Increased Freight Utilization – If a trucker or truck operator moves commercial cargo loads on return trips, it increases freight utilization and can possibly prevent layovers.
 This is because the truck is able to be fully utilized on both the initial and the return trip.
 Moreover, increased utilization also means less running costs per mile.

-> - Reduced Lead Times – Backhauling also helps to reduce overall lead times when it comes to road freight.
+- Reduced Lead Times – Backhauling also helps to reduce overall lead times when it comes to road freight.
 If a truck is deadheading instead, it needs to return to its initial starting location before it can initiate a new freight movement, which is inefficient in any type of operation.

 - Profit Maximization – Having cargo move through backhaul also maximizes the profit potential of a trucker or a trucking company.
 This is because they are able to charge for two trips, instead of one.
 To put things into perspective, a backhaul trip is usually charged at about 70% – 100% of a regular trip.
 In some cases, it can even increase the revenue by 2 – 3 times.
 Find out more in our cost analysis and example scenario.

 - Maximized Fleet Utilization – Instead of requiring two trucks for two separate trips, only one truck with a backhaul route is required.
 This means that dispatchers require less monitoring for trucks, as they are now fully utilized, transporting cargo in the initial and the return trip.
 This maximizes the operator’s fleet utilization and also allows them to move more cargo.